 Form 8282 – Donee Information Return

-When a donated item is sold or disposed of within three years of the donation, Form 8282 must be filed with the IRS within 125 days of the disposition.
+When a donated item is sold or disposed of within three years of receipt, Form 8282 must be paper filed with the IRS within 125 days of the disposition.
 Two exceptions to reporting exist:

 - Items valued at $500 or less at the time of original donation; or

 - Items consumed or distributed, without consideration, in furtherance of the charity’s exempt purpose.

 A museum may receive several pieces of art from a single donor in a single transaction.
 Suppose one particular piece of art valued at less than $500 is sold two years after donation.
 Form 8282 is not required because it meets the first exception.

 Suppose Museum X receives a piece of art valued at $6,000.
 Museum X belongs to a group of museums that obtain art to be displayed at other museums within the group.
 The donated piece is better suited to a permanent exhibition at Museum Y, a member museum.
 Therefore, the Museum X donates the art to Museum Y. Form 8282 would not be required as it meets the second exception of being distributed in accordance with the museum’s stated exempt purpose.